stfwi/rsgauges/readme.md

 ----
 ## Version history

+    - v1.2.7-b1  [A] Analog Switch Linking signals added.
+                 [A] Gauges and Indicators can be wirelessly connected to switches.
+                 [A] Comparator Switch and Link Sender support analog data transmissions.
+                 [A] Elevator Button up/down arrows added depending on where the wall is clicked when placing.

     - v1.2.6     [R] Release build  1.2.6.

     - v1.2.6-b2  [A] Gauges can be explicitly set to Comparator-Input mode (click with a Redstone Torch).